peterchen3301/phd-review-system/README.md

 * Maybe add a wait bar at pages that spend couple of seconds loading, like add_student_review.html, student_info.html & student_search.html to indicate users that the pages are still loading and be patient.

 * If you have plenty of time and want to do some unit tests.
 [QUnitGS2](http://qunitgs2.com/) may be the most promising one among a bunch of options.
-However, this test outputs will be in html template format so you may need to add a callback function for it into the current router ```Route.path = function(param, callBack)``` in [Code.gs](Code.gs).
-And if you still got some time after this, ask prof. Walker how important and meaningful unit test is!
+However, this test outputs will be in html template format so you may need to add a callback function for it into the current router ```Route.path = function(param, callBack)``` in [Code.gs](Code.gs) and call it somewhere from the main page.
+If you still got some time after this, ask prof. Walker how important and meaningful unit test is!

-## Author of this branch
+## Author

 Hsing-Yu Chen

-### Contact
+### Contact Info

 Forgive my lossy code.
 If you find it hard to realize my code, or if you have any questions & feedbacks, feel free to write me an email!
 - [peterchen3301@tamu.edu](mailto:peterchen3301@tamu.edu)